Published April 1, 2026 | Updated April, 2026

 What happened in ByoPlanet v.
 Johansson?

 Attorney James Martin Paul used ChatGPT to draft legal filings across eight related cases in the Southern District of Florida.
 The filings contained hallucinated case citations and fabricated quotations.
 He was notified on April 25, 2025 that his citations were false, then filed seven more submissions containing hallucinated content.
-Judge David Leibowitz sanctioned him nearly $86,000 in opposing counsel fees, dismissed four federal cases without leave to amend, required him to attach the sanctions order to every filing in the district for two years, and referred him to the Florida Bar.
-It is the largest AI citation sanction to date.
-The full sanctions order is publicly available.
+Judge David Leibowitz sanctioned him nearly $86,000 in opposing counsel fees.

 Enjoying this post?